 Lifetime Manufacturing Warranty

 At Cullen Jewellery, we pride ourselves on expert craftsmanship and high quality fine jewellery.
-Our mission will always be to provide beautiful and ethical jewellery that our customers can enjoy for a lifetime.
+Our mission will always be to provide beautiful and ethical jewellery that our clients can enjoy for a lifetime.
 For this reason, every piece we create undergoes thorough and rigorous quality control testing.

 Australian Consumer Law

 Our products and services come with automatic guarantees under the Australian Consumer Law.
 If you experience a minor issue with our products, you can request a free repair.
 If you experience major issues with our service, you are entitled to the below options once an assessment has been conducted by Cullen Jewellery:

 - Cancel your service contract with us, and

 - A refund for the unused portion, or reimbursement for its reduced value.

 - To have the problem rectified in a reasonable time.